Robinhood vs Webull vs M1 Finance

 Customer Service & Paperless Statements

-One area where all free trading platforms are lacking in customer service.
+One area where many free trading platforms are lacking in customer service.
 Remember how I said they identified inefficiencies with the old way of doing things?
-Well, one of the most expensive and time-consuming pieces for brokerages out there is customer service, particularly phone support.
-As a result, they cut this out of the equation and offer email or chat support instead.
-As a result, you cannot call any of these brokerages on the phone or place trades over the phone.
+Well, one of the most expensive and time-consuming pieces for brokerages out there is customer service.
+As a result, many have cut back on the hours that they offer support and offer email or chat support instead.
+As a result, you cannot call some of these brokerages on the phone or place trades over the phone.

 What Is Webull?